 Electrical transformers are one of the most important electrical devices in the power system.

-What is hermetically sealed transformer?
+What is a hermetically sealed transformer?

 This design prevents air from entering the transformer tank, thereby preventing moisture and of course tank parts corrosion.

-The oil immersed transformer is sealed.
+The oil-immersed transformer is sealed.
 They are typically constructed using an enclosed tank and fins that permit expansion to allow for transformer temperature variations.
 The tank’s tightness can be as high as 0.5 Bar.

 This kind of transformer is extensively used around the globe.
 The electrical characteristics remain unaffected, not changed, which will last a longer lifespan for the transformer.

-Where Do Hermetically sealed transformers are being used?
+Where are hermetically sealed transformers being used?

 These transformers, which are hermetically sealed, are maintenance-free and are specially designed for use in harsh outdoor environments, such as moist or dust-laden atmospheric conditions.